May 14, 2014

 Becoming a volunteer

-- Active participation in the faith community and familiarity with faith denominations and religious landscape in Faith Outreach Volunteer’s state
+- Active participation in the faith community and familiarity with faith denominations and religious landscape within the Faith Outreach volunteer's state

 - Superior communication skills and fluency in English